newrelic/nri-ecs/README.md

 Should you need assistance with New Relic products, you are in good hands with several support diagnostic tools and support channels.

->New Relic offers NRDiag, [a client-side diagnostic utility](https://docs.newrelic.com/docs/using-new-relic/cross-product-functions/troubleshooting/new-relic-diagnostics) that automatically detects common problems with New Relic agents.
-If NRDiag detects a problem, it suggests troubleshooting steps.
-NRDiag can also automatically attach troubleshooting data to a New Relic Support ticket.
-Remove this section if it doesn't apply.

 If the issue has been confirmed as a bug or is a feature request, file a GitHub issue.